-As the UK work out a negotiated exit from the EU, the UK government is also devising an independent trade policy, within the context of changing global trade relationships.
+As the UK works out a negotiated exit from the EU, the UK government is also devising an independent trade policy, within the context of changing global trade relationships.
 This new trade policy will need to secure the flow of not just goods, but increasingly of services and data, into and out of key markets.

 WIG will establish an environment to discuss the UK government’s new independent trade policy, along with supporting cross-sector dialogue around the role of an independent UK as a positive actor on the world stage.
 The main topics covered include: